ineffectivecoder/LDAPtickler/README.md

 I personally have destroyed my domain a few times now leveraging this tool.

 This was mainly a research project to better understand AD internals in an LDAP database.
-Learning how to manipulate specific fields and trying to understand some of the more esoteric parts of AD.
+Also attempts at learning how to manipulate specific fields and trying to understand some of the more esoteric parts of AD.

 ## Initial features:
 - [x] Prompt for user creds